Fardeen16/Advanced-Agentic-RAG-that-Mimics-Human-Thought-Process/README.md

 ## Phase 3: The Agentic Supervisor
 This is the cognitive core of the project, implemented as a state machine using LangGraph.
 The Supervisor guides the agent through a sophisticated reasoning loop:

-- The Gatekeeper: The first node in our graph.
+- **The Gatekeeper**: The first node in our graph.
 It inspects the user's query for ambiguity.
 If the query is too vague, it generates a clarifying question and halts.
 This prevents the agent from wasting resources on poorly defined tasks.

-- The Planner: Once a query is approved, the Planner creates a multi-step plan by selecting the appropriate tools in the correct sequence to answer the user's request.
+- **The Planner**: Once a query is approved, the Planner creates a multi-step plan by selecting the appropriate tools in the correct sequence to answer the user's request.

-- The Tool Executor: Executes the plan step-by-step, calling the designated specialist tools.
+- **The Tool Executor**: Executes the plan step-by-step, calling the designated specialist tools.

-- The Auditor: After each tool runs, this self-correction node reviews the output.
+- **The Auditor**: After each tool runs, this self-correction node reviews the output.
 It uses an LLM to score the result for relevance and consistency against the user's original query.

-- The Conditional Router: The central decision-maker.
+- **The Conditional Router**: The central decision-maker.
 Based on the Auditor's score, the router decides what to do next.
 If the score is high, it continues the plan.
 If the score is low, it triggers a re-planning loop, sending feedback to the Planner to create a new, better strategy.

-- The Strategist (Synthesizer): Once all steps are successfully completed, this final node synthesizes the findings from all tool outputs into a single, comprehensive answer.
+- **The Strategist (Synthesizer)**: Once all steps are successfully completed, this final node synthesizes the findings from all tool outputs into a single, comprehensive answer.
 Crucially, it is instructed to infer potential causal links between data points (e.g., connecting a financial trend to a documented risk) and present them as a data-grounded hypothesis.